flame4ost/CDMath/README.md

-# ComputerDiscreteMathematics
+# CDMath
-Написание кода для лабораторных на C++, Python, Pascal к заданиям.
+Code for laboratory work in C ++, Python, Pascal.